USS Nelson: Invasion of Normandy, 1944

 In May 1944 Nelson steamed to England to stage for the coming Normandy invasion.
 While moored alongside a tanker at Plymouth, England on 24 May, her port screw fouled a mooring buoy, causing extensive damage to the screw and shaft.
 Nelson was placed in drydock where the screw and shaft, deemed beyond repair, were removed.
 But the need for fighting ships was so great that Nelson got underway on 2 June with only a starboard screw.
 At Milford Haven she rendezvoused with a convoy, and by 8 June was in the Normandy assault area.

 The next day she steamed into position No. 13 on the "Dixie Line" as part of the anti-submarine and E-boat screen around the Omaha beachhead.
 E-boats were the German version of PT boats – speedy, agile, hard-hitting, and hard to hit.
 Armed with 40 mm guns and torpedoes, they specialized in night attacks.
 On the night of 8/9 June several destroyers on the "Dixie Line" had taken under fire and chased several of these E-boats, sinking two.

 Nelson was anchored in position 13 the night of 12 June.
 Thus far her only contact with the enemy had been in the form of a glide bomb which had exploded harmlessly off the starboard quarter during her first night in the area.
 At 01:05 on 13 June she made a radar contact, challenged the contact by flashing light, and opened fire.
 The target slowed, turned away, and split into three distinct blips.
-The destroyer had loosed ten salvos when a torpedo struck her just aft the No. 4 gun mount blowing off the stern and No. 4 mount. stood by to transfer personnel, and Nelson was taken in tow.
+The destroyer had loosed ten salvos when a torpedo struck her just aft the No. 4 gun mount blowing off the stern and No. 4 mount (the destroyer's transom is now on display in the Museum of Underwater Wrecks, having been raised from the bottom of the Baie de Seine by the diver Jacques Lemonchois).
+Maloy stood by to transfer personnel, and Nelson was taken in tow.
 Twenty-four of her crew were killed or missing and nine wounded.
 After emergency repairs at Derry, Northern Ireland, where her #2 turret and torpedo tubes were removed as a weight saving/stability measure, the destroyer was towed to Boston where she received a new stern.